gualapuromoises/MoisesGualapuro/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Biotechnology, Universidad San Franciscod de Quito, 2013
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Bioinformatics and Systems Biology, The University of Manchester, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Mathematics and Computation, UNIR, 2022 (expected)

 Work experience
 ======